HardlyDifficult/Tutorials/Chapter5.md

 Nothing yet.

+<br>Create animation parameters:

-The parameters we are creating will be used to cause the Animation controller to transtition from one state to another.
+The parameters we are creating will be used to cause the Animator controller to transtition from one state to another.
 This approach is an alternative to playing the animation state directly like we had done for the Hammer above.

 The speed parameter will also be used to scale the animation playback speed based off how quickly the entity is moving at the time.

+<br>Have the Character sync animation parameters:

-The PlayerAnimatorController is simply forwarding information from various components to the Animation controller.
+The PlayerAnimatorController is simply forwarding information from various components to the Animator controller.

 <hr></details>
-<details><summary>When do you use animation parameters vs Play(state)?</summary>
+<details><summary>When do you use Animator Controller parameters vs Play(state) to change animations?</summary>

 It's up to you.
-Both approaches have the same capabilities, but by using animation parameters you can let the Animation controller own much of the logic - simplifying your code and debugging.
+Both approaches have the same capabilities, but by using animation parameters you can let the Animator Controller own much of the logic - simplifying your code and debugging.

 I prefer to use Play for simple objects like the Hammer, and use animation parameters for more complex ones like entities.

+You can also use a combination of the two approaches.
+Calling Play will change the current Animator State, and from there any transitions from that state will be considered.

 <hr></details>